Jprins11/Fake-Review-Detection-GLPA/README.md

 file 7: Reviews.txt --> This file contains the reviews used in the research.
 It contains 21000 reviews from which 10500 reviews are fake.

+file 8: OutlierDetection.java --> This file does a analysis on the counts of the outliers.
+This file aims to find patterns in the outliers for optimizing the GLPA.

 This file is made by students of the Erasmus Univeristy Rotterdam.